 It depends on whether your wisdom teeth are impacted.
 If your wisdom teeth have emerged from your gums, the extraction process is a bit simpler.
 In this case, your Vallejo Oral Surgery provider can use a tool called an elevator to loosen your teeth and forceps to pull it out.

 But in many cases, wisdom teeth are impacted.
 That means they are stuck in your jawbone since they have no room to emerge into their proper place.
 In cases like these, your surgeon will provide you local anesthetics and sedation and possibly even be put under general anesthesia.

 Once you’re totally relaxed or asleep, your surgeon will cut into your gums and bone exposing your wisdom teeth.
 This gives your provider the opportunity to pull your impacted wisdom teeth in pieces.

 After the procedure, your dentist will wake you.
 Depending on the type of sedation or anesthesia used, you might need a friend or family member to drive you home.

 Is the recovery period for wisdom teeth extractions lengthy?

 It takes a few days to recover from your wisdom teeth extraction and a few weeks for the operation site to totally heal.
 Right after your procedure, you’ll need to bite down on gauze until any lingering bleeding has stopped.

 The first few days your jaw and operation site will feel a bit sore.
-Your surgeon might provide you some medication to help with the pain and offer instruction about NSAID pain reliever usage.
+Your surgeon might provide you some medication to help with the pain and offer instructions about NSAID pain reliever usage.
 You might also be prescribed a steroid to help with swelling and an antibiotic to decrease the risk of infection.